 For Kickstarter creators, a landing page should be an integral part of a campaign’s marketing strategy.
 The page’s call-to-action could be to sign up to your campaign newsletter, a link to a pre-order store, and so on.

-Ideally, a landing page should be up-and-running well before a crowdfunding campaign launch so it can promote brand awareness.
+Ideally, a landing page should be up-and-running well before a crowdfunding campaign launch to increase brand awareness.
 If a form on your crowdfunding project’s landing page asks for email addresses — to sign-up for a newsletter, for instance — it can help project creators expand their email lists for marketing and promotion.
 Your Kickstarter project’s pre-launch landing page also increases your campaign’s visibility, improving its ranking in paid searches.
 You may choose to use a landing page to direct people to your Kickstarter pre-launch page (not to be confused with the Kickstarter preview link, which enables you to get feedback on your project and Kickstarter page design before launching).

 Driving traffic to your Kickstarter project’s landing page

-There’s no point building a landing page if no one sees it.
+There’s no point in building a landing page if no one sees it.
 Driving traffic to it is an important next step.
 Website-maker Wix advises sending the landing page as part of an email newsletter campaign or adjusting search engine optimization (SEO) settings so it can be found on search engines like Google.
 Creators might also consider display remarketing, which retargets landing page visitors by showing them ads on Google and Facebook.
 Promoting your landing page as a link on your social media profiles and email signatures takes a matter of seconds and costs nothing.

 You may choose to drive traffic organically or through paid advertising which means Facebook advertising for most crowdfunding creators.
 Kaitlyn Witman, director of product marketing at full-service digital marketing agency Rainfactory, says successful ad campaigns for her clients are typically built out in Facebook, which “is the most cost-effective in the pre-launch phase.”